 Sumi is the second restaurant from Endo Kazutoshi, and having visited his omakase spot in White City, we’re not entirely surprised at just how great this place is.
 Head here when you’re meeting that friend who’s always complaining that ‘London has no good sushi’, for a date with someone infinitely cooler than you, when you’re tired of doomscrolling on Twitter, or if you’re simply in the mood for some unforgettable sushi with the price tag to match.

-Where To Eat Sushi In London
+The Best Sushi Restaurants In London

 Konbu Garden Salad